Trump says China ‘moving troops’ to Hong Kong border as police clash with protesters

 Authorities were forced to cancel all remaining flights at one of the busiest airports in the world from 4:30 p.m. local time, just one day after protesters were able to successfully shut down all operations.

-Protesters are demanding that Hong Kong leader Carrie Lam step down and pull legislation that would allow the government to extradite people to mainland China, where they would likely face torture or unfair politically charged trials.
+Protesters are demanding that Hong Kong leader Carrie Lam step down and pull legislation that would allow the government to extradite criminal suspects to mainland China, where they would likely face torture or unfair politically charged trials.
 Recent demonstrations have called for an independent inquiry into the city’s police and its alleged abuse of power.

 CLICK HERE TO GET THE FOX NEWS APP